 - The elderly

-- People who take part in long endurance exercise, especially in the heat
+- People who drink too much water while taking part in long endurance exercise or high intensity activities, especially in the heat